Name & Place of Business

 2) the court finds that such person’s conduct fairly and equitably merits such indemnity.

 Powers and Duties of Manager

 The Board may employ for the District a manager, who shall have charge of the business of the District under the general control, supervision and direction of the Board.
 No Director shall serve as manager.
-Subject to the approval of the Board, the manager shall employ, supervise and dismiss all agents and employees of the District and fix their compensation.
+The manager shall employ, supervise and dismiss all agents and employees of the District and fix their compensation, subject to the Board’s supervision.
 The manager shall be responsible to perform such other duties and responsibilities as prescribed by the Board .